-Should you have a need to enter a movement area or access a taxiway, you will need to be able to understand aviation radio phraseology; see page 10 of your FAA Drivers Guide.
+Should a need arise to enter a movement area or access a taxiway, you will need to be able to understand aviation radio phraseology (see page 10 of your FAA Driver's Guide).
 You first need to understand whom in the tower you need to talk to.
-In general, you will always talk to ground control first and then ground control will tell you to switch to the tower frequency.
-The tower frequency is only used for pattern traffic-this includes departing and landing aircraft and vehicles on the runway.
-You will always initiate the call to ground control and then ground will recognize you.
-In order to talk to ground, you need to know three things: Who you are, where you are, and what you want to do.
+In general, you will always talk to Ground Control first, at which point Ground Control will tell you to switch to the Tower Frequency.
+The Tower Frequency is only used for pattern traffic-this includes departing and landing aircraft and vehicles on the runway.
+You will always initiate the call to Ground Control and then Ground will recognize you.
+In order to talk to Ground, you need to know three things: Who you are, where you are, and what you want to do.

-Contact Frequency
+CONTACT FREQUENCY

 Ground 121.9

 Tower 119.3

 CTAF 119.3

-ATIS 120.15
+ATIS/ASOS 120.15